digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 The :ref:`RollConvention <module-daml-finance-util-date-rollconvention-88672>` module provides
 utility functions to add a period to a given date.

-For example, you can add a day, week, month or a year to a given date:
+For example, you can add a day, week, month, or year to a date:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml
   :start-after: -- TEST_ADD_PERIOD_DAY_WEEK_MONTH_YEAR_BEGIN
   :end-before: -- TEST_ADD_PERIOD_DAY_WEEK_MONTH_YEAR_END

-This function can also handle edge cases, for example when adding a period of one month to a date that may not exist, because the resulting month has fewer days than the starting month:
+This function can also handle edge cases.
+For example, when you add a period of one month to a date, the function makes adjustments if the resulting month has fewer days than the starting month:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml
   :start-after: -- TEST_ADD_PERIOD_MONTH_END_EDGE_CASE_BEGIN
   :end-before: -- TEST_ADD_PERIOD_MONTH_END_EDGE_CASE_END

-If you need to *subtract* a period, just use a negative offset:
+To *subtract* a period of time, use a negative offset:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/RollConvention.daml
   :language: daml